-In addition, Forgh and Gruss [19, 20] exploit the prefetch instruction on the processor, which loads a specific address into a certain cache level, to probe mapping information without causing exceptions.
+Recently, Gruss et al. [22] exploit the prefetch instruction on the processor, which loads a specific address into a certain cache level, to probe mapping information without causing exceptions.
 However, since the prefetch instruction targets data, this attack cannot identify whether an address is executable or non-executable, unlike DrK.

 Crash-resistant memory probing.
 One of the advantages of DrK is that it does not generate a crash when probing the kernel's address space.
-Recently, Gawlik et al. [21] have shown a similar web attack for crashresistant memory probing.
+Recently, Gawlik et al. [19] have shown a similar web attack for crash-resistant memory probing.
 They found that memory access violations by some JavaScript methods do not crash modern web browsers having fault-tolerant functionality, which allows for memory probing without a browser crash.
 However, OSes can identify whether such an attack is performed because it cannot suppress the exception, unlike DrK.
 Also, as the authors mention, this attack can be mitigated by limiting the number of faults that can be caused, checking the exception information, using guard pages, and using memory safety solutions.
 However, none of these approaches can mitigate DrK.

 TSX timing channel.
 We found two blog articles [1, 64] that depicted kernel timing attacks using TSX while we conducted this research.
 Note that although this paper and the two blog articles are based on similar observations, this work makes the following important contributions, unlike the blog articles which only conjecture that such an attack is possible.
 First, we did comprehensive evaluations.
-We demonstrated and analyzed DrK with three different Intel CPU generations (§4.1) in all major OSes ($\S4.2$ and $\S4.2.3$).
+We demonstrated and analyzed DrK with three different Intel CPU generations (§4.1) in all major OSes (§4.2 and §4.2.3).
 Moreover, we give instructions on controlling the noise of timing channel to get the best precision (§4.4).
 Second, we showed what causes this timing channel through experiments.
-We studied the architecture of the modern Intel CPU in depth and discovered which execution paths lead to such a timing channel ($\S5$).
+We studied the architecture of the modern Intel CPU in depth and discovered which execution paths lead to such a timing channel (§5).
 We monitored the behavior of the Intel CPU in detail using the HPC and checked its architectural details to figure out the root cause.
-Lastly, we discovered that the TSX timing channel can be used to determine whether a memory page is executable or non-executable ($\S3$ and $\S4$).
-Note that neither the two blog articles nor Hund et al. [28]'s work discovered this timing channel.
+Lastly, we discovered that the TSX timing channel can be used to determine whether a memory page is executable or non-executable (§3 and §4).
+Note that neither the two blog articles nor Hund et al. [27]'s work discovered this timing channel.